isadon/RMessage/README.md

   * Title and Subtitle labels no longer need to have the same shadows applied.
 * Custom Design icon image no longer needs to be a fixed size.
 Notification sizes itself accordingly.
 * No need to worry about missing a key in your design file.
 If not specified the default design takes over.
-* Removed Old Blur code which was broken when iOS7 was introduced - There is no proper way to properly implement this currently so please dont submit features asking for this to be added until Apple adds an API enabling it.
+* Replaced old blur code which was broken when iOS7 was introduced.
 * Better default view controller detection with use of PPTopMostController.
 TSMessages would assume the window root view controller would be the default view controller.
 This could cause issues with showing in modals for example.
 * Removed the forcing of a specific design - TSMessages forced an iOS7 design or iOS6.
 Here there is no distinction - though the library is styled for iOS7 by default.
 * Much more im sure :).